MicrosoftDocs/SupportArticles-docs/support/sql/install/restore-missing-windows-installer-cache-files.md

 For more information about how to obtain the service pack, see [KB2546951 - List of issues that are fixed by SQL Server 2008 Service Pack 3](https://support.microsoft.com/help/2546951).

-## Resolution 5: Restore from system state backups
+## Solution 5: Restore from system state backups

 You can restore from system state backups as described in [Missing Windows Installer cache requires a computer rebuild](/troubleshoot/windows-client/deployment/missing-windows-installer-cache).